Hodnduy/spam_email_check_extension/README.md

-# spam_email_check_extension
- Spam email check extension for Chrome use machine learning
+# Spam email extension
+ Run 'Build Model.ipynb' file to build model.

+ In terminal write 'python app.py' to run extension.

+ Open Chrome add extension with developer mode.

+ Now you can use extension